rapidsai/rapids.ai/xgboost.md

 ## <i class="far fa-chart-bar"></i> Measure Your Performance

-You can run GBM benchmarking scripts from this GitHub repository to measure performance on your own system and compare it to various GBM/GBDT implementations.
+You can run GBM benchmarking scripts from this **[GitHub repository](https://github.com/RAMitchell/GBM-Benchmarks){: target="_blank"}** to measure performance on your own system and compare it to various GBM/GBDT implementations.

 {% endcapture %}
 {% include slopecap.html